August 07, 2020

 As any experienced band or orchestra director knows, if you’re not ahead of your recruitment efforts, you’re behind.
 Like, way behind.
 Oh-no-what-have-I-done behind.

 “Once the school year starts, everything is off and running,” says Dan Bilawsky, a veteran band director and the K-12 Music Department Coordinator for the Harborfields CSD on Long Island.
-To ensure that his educators can focus on teaching and keep logistics to a minimum once the semester begins, Bilawsky begins his recruitment push almost an entire year prior to a child’s first day of class.
+To ensure that his educators can focus on teaching and keep logistics to a minimum once the semester begins, Bilawsky starts his recruitment push almost an entire year prior to a child’s first day of class.

 The initial parent letter goes out in November, kicking off a series of communications and events that culminate with a child’s first day of band or orchestra the following September.
 Inevitably, there will be stragglers; in fact, Bilawsky notes, it often seems like dealing with well-meaning latecomers is “a given, and a significant part of the job.”
 But by organizing recruitment and instrument rentals as soon as possible, a director can keep fire drills to a minimum.